 A course of strong antibiotics can kill virtually all the bacteria in your digestive system, eliminating the competition and clearing the path for fast-growing Candida (or another pathogen) to fill the gap.
 Taking probiotics during your antibiotic treatment can help to slow the growth of Candida by filling your gut with beneficial, healthful bacteria.
 As the probiotics maintain the balance in your gut, they also reduce the common side effects of the antibiotics.
 A 2008 study published in the “Journal of Clinical Gastroenterology” found that probiotics significantly reduce diarrhea in patients taking antibiotics.

 There is, of course, an even simpler answer to this problem.
 If you can avoid taking antibiotics unnecessarily, your body will certainly thank you.
 But sometimes they are a necessary evil – the harm they do to your digestive system is more than balanced out by their other, lifesaving properties.
 Make sure that if you are taking antibiotics it is because you really need them.
 Many doctors prescribe them far too quickly, and getting a second opinion never hurts.

 If you really have to take the antibiotics, a course of good probiotics will help in two ways.
 It both gives you relief from the side effects of the antibiotics, and protects the balance of your gut flora in the long term.

 To maximize the beneficial effect of the probiotics, take them at least 2 hours apart from your dosage of antibiotics.
 This way as few as possible of the ‘good bacteria’ will get killed by the antibiotics in your gut.

 Choosing a good probiotic is not always easy.
-In my Ultimate Candida Diet treatment program I have written a detailed guide to finding a probiotic that will work with your Candida treatment.
+In our Ultimate Candida Diet treatment program, Dr Eric Wood and I have written a detailed guide to finding a probiotic that will work with your Candida treatment.